AyushiPohekar/AyushiPohekar/README.md

 Hi there 👋
-My name is Ayushi Sawarkar.I am a MERN Stack Developer, currently searching for a full time job opportunity in Web development.
+My name is Ayushi Rhutwik Pohekar.I am a MERN Stack Developer, currently searching for a full time job opportunity in Web development.